ElectronicPaymentsInc/ProchargeAndroid/README.md

 https://github.com/user-attachments/assets/0b4a0ed5-1339-4ba0-9992-0472983670ab

-# Procharge Lib
+# Payment processing with procharge android library
 If you are interested in processing payments with Electronic Payments click here [Merchant Signup][merchant-signup] to start the process.

 ## Description
 Android archive library for payment processing with Electronic Payments Procharge API.

+## Project Modules
+### procharge
+> This module will output an AAR file

+### prochargelib
+> This module will output a JAR file

-Use this AAR library to process sales, authorizations, ticket captures, voids, refunds and balance inquiries with Procharge.
+Use either the aar or jar library within your android app to process sales, authorizations, ticket captures, voids, refunds and balance inquiries with Procharge.

 * [Requirements](#requirements)
 * [Installation](#installation)